How to Tackle the Challenges of Working From Home Through the Covid-19 Pandemic: A Parent’s Perspective

 Recognise there are a finite number of hours in the day and that not everything is urgent.
 Being able to work flexibly has been a godsend for me, but it has also been necessary for me to call out what isn’t urgent and try and intersperse back-to-back calls with home schooling and life.
 I’ve taken to blocking out parts of my diary, giving me time for other things that need to happen.

 When necessary, I’ve taken an hour out during the day and logged back in once the kids are in bed, to mop up anything I’ve been unable to do.
 However, be careful with this approach.
 Rest is important, as is a break from work.
 But for my own sanity, this has worked better.

-Only you know what will work best for you, but discuss it openly and frankly with your employer anyway (see note 1).
+Only you know what will work best for you, but discuss it openly and frankly with your employer anyway.

 It’s tempting to plough through the work, without a break, hoping you’ll finish sooner and be free.
 But work rarely ends and those to-do lists seem to magically grow.
 So, factor in breaks with the family, give your child an opportunity to connect with you and enjoy one another’s company.
 You’ll feel better for it.

 I also say ‘I’m going to work’, to help my children understand when I am actually working and not just sitting leisurely at my computer.
-This has been particularly helpful with my 5-year-old.
+This has been particularly helpful with my five-year-old.

 With kids around, you’re not going to have as much time to dedicate to work, so it’s important you use the time wisely.
 Make a list of key tasks that you need to get through each day and try thinking about which less important tasks can be done during quieter periods.

 There are times, especially in the early days, when I struggled.
 I have found speaking to others in the same boat has helped me.
 Of course, the situation we’ve found ourselves in can’t be changed, but it has made me feel better.
 It’s been cathartic.